vedipen/DotSlash-Compiler/README.md

 Symbol Table is written in extras/st.txt
 Literal Table is written in extras/lt.txt
-Intermediate code is written in extras/intermediate_pass1.txt  </pre>
+Intermediate code of pass 1 is written in extras/intermediate_pass1.txt

+Final Output of pass 2 is written in extras/pass2output.txt</pre>